About laser eye surgery

 The excimer laser is a ‘cool’ type of laser.
 It doesn’t burn tissue, but vaporises small amounts of the cornea every time a beam of the laser is pulsed onto the surface of the eye.
 The diameter of the laser beam and the number of pulses that are directed onto the cornea are carefully controlled using computer technology, so that the surface of the cornea is reshaped.

-The procedure is performed using local anaesthetic eye drops and takes between five and 10 minutes per eye.
+The procedure is performed using local anaesthetic eye drops and takes around 5 minutes per eye.
 However, the time taken for the reshaping of the cornea with the excimer laser is usually less than a minute.

 Different sight problems require different treatments.
 For example: